bvr/bvr.github.io/_posts/2010-10-14-local-jekyll.md

 ---
 layout: post
 title:  Local jekyll
+perex: >
+    Since I started using jekyll for this site, I wanted to have local instance of it installed on my Windows machine for testing.
+Finally I made it working, here are steps I did.
-category: [jekyll]
+category: jekyll
-tags: [jekyll,ruby,python,install]
+tags:
+    - jekyll
+    - ruby
+    - python
+    - install
 ---
-Since I started using jekyll for this site, I wanted to have local instance of it installed on my Windows machine for testing.
-Finally I made it working, here are steps I did:

 ### Install ruby